-In comparison, years with no new Eastern European entries into the European Union and the Schengen area, numbers levelled or even went down although over the previous years a rise was reported of 10% in 2010 and 25% in 2011.
-Clear explanations on these rises however, are not detected but perhaps global economic conditions play an important role in explaining the rise.
+In comparison, years with no new Eastern European entry into the European Union and the Schengen area, numbers levelled or even went down123 although over the previous years a rise was reported of 10% in 2010 and 25% in 2011.124 Clear explanations however are not detected but perhaps global economic conditions play an important role in explaining the rise.

-Over half of the trafficked women are being trafficked for sexual exploitation and there are no indicators that would suggest this would not apply in the case of native Hungarian speaking women in the Netherlands.
+Over half of the trafficked women are being trafficked for sexual exploitation 125 and there are no indicators that would suggest this would not apply in the case of native Hungarian speaking women in the Netherlands.
 The question arises if the, by a state implemented system and its prostitution policy, contributes to the trafficking of women with the goal of sexually exploiting them.
-If we must believe the German magazine Der Spiegel a system of legalisation in itself will contribute to human trafficking and forced prostitution as this allows men and women with wrongful intentions to conduct their business within a legal framework.
-However, legalising and monitoring, also provides a better coverage of health promotion programs and safer
+If we must believe the German magazine Der Spiegel 26 a system of legalisation in itself will contribute to human trafficking and forced prostitution as this allows men and women with wrongful intentions to conduct their business within a legal framework.
+However, legalising and monitoring, also provides a better coverage of health promotion programs and safer working conditions for sex workers.
+The Netherlands is one of the countries which have opted for a system based upon regulation out of a healthcare